Pardot Lead Management & Scoring

 Partnership

-Marketing and Sales finally aligned
+Marketing & Sales finally aligned

 Both teams operate on the same qualification logic — reducing friction and increasing accountability.
+MQL definition signed off in writing.

 When you need lead scoring optimization